TobiasBerg/php-annotation-validation/README.md

-# Object validation with replication in PHP
+# Object validation with reflection in PHP

 For a project I wanted easy and consistent validation of my objects.